cf73/idisaved2/content/collections/pages/concrete-books.md

         type: text
         marks:
           -
+            type: bold
+          -
             type: italic
         text: "Concrete Books\_"
       -
         type: text
+        marks:
+          -
+            type: bold
         text: "explores\_"
       -
         type: text
         marks:
           -
+            type: bold
+          -
             type: italic
         text: "experience\_"
       -
         type: text
+        marks:
+          -
+            type: bold
         text: "and\_"
       -
         type: text
         marks:
           -
+            type: bold
+          -
             type: italic
         text: "poetics\_"
       -
         type: text
+        marks:
+          -
+            type: bold
         text: "as the core issues in the design process.
-Since\_" -
+With\_" -
         type: text
         marks:
           -
+            type: bold
+          -
             type: italic
         text: "experience\_"
       -
         type: text
-        text: "is the basis for all knowing while\_"
+        marks:
           -
+            type: bold
+        text: "being the basis for all knowing while\_" -
         type: text
         marks:
           -
+            type: bold
+          -
             type: italic
         text: "poetics\_"
       -
         type: text
+        marks:
+          -
+            type: bold
+        text: 'reflects the breadth and depth of knowledge, attention to these aspects help one tap into the depth of perception and innovation.'
+      -
+        type: text
-        text: "reflects the breadth and depth of knowledge, attention to these aspects help one tap into the depth of perception and innovation.
-Our means for inquiry is to constantly produce bookworks via experimentation and play, supplemented by an array of relational topics (semiotics, mindfulness, perennial philosophy, indeterminacy and the spiritual in art).
+        text: " Our means for inquiry is to constantly produce bookworks via experimentation and play, supplemented by an array of relational topics (semiotics, mindfulness, perennial philosophy, indeterminacy and the spiritual in art).
 To optimize studio experience for production some class time includes alternate means for work, play, insight and inspiration.\_"
   -
     type: paragraph
     content: